 What is the intent of the statute requiring the filing of a DBA?
 Both simple and practical: public disclosure of the true party in interest and the location at which that party may be served with process if suit is filed.
 The premise behind the law is that it is in the public interest to be able to ascertain whom to sue and where service of process may be physically achieved.

 From a disclosure perspective, DBA filing requirements operate in favor of potential plaintiffs.
 There is, however, a sense in which they favor defendants.
 Suits are filed everyday against assumed-name defendants, particularly at the justice court level.
 Consider a hypothetical auto dealership, “Northside Chevrolet.”
 If a suit is filed against Northside Chevrolet, it is subject to immediate dismissal upon motion by Northside’s attorney.
 Why?
-Because Northside Chevrolet is not a legal entity.
-It is merely the assumed name of someone else, almost certainly a corporation or LLC with a liability barrier that is doing business under the name Northside.
+Because Northside Chevrolet is probably not a legal entity.
+It is more likely an assumed name of a corporation or LLC that is doing business under the name Northside Chevrolet.
 The result is that the plaintiff must now go home, do research, and re-file the case (paying additional fees and costs in the process) against the true principal behind the DBA.
 The legal entity may not even have its business headquarters in that county, requiring a request for out-of-county service of process, another delay and expense.
 A certain percentage of plaintiffs will instead give up at this point.